 Applications sent via email should be received no later than 11:59 p.m.
-Eastern Standard Time on the day of the deadline.
+Eastern Standard Time on the due date.
 It is not necessary to mail any portion of your application.

 Do my letters of recommendation need to be sent with my application?

 No, letters of recommendation may be sent separately.
-The same deadline applies for letters of recommendation.
+The same due date applies to letters of recommendation.

-Am I expected to contact possible meeting partners and have a full itinerary planned before I submit an application?
+Am I expected to contact possible meeting partners and have a full itinerary planned before I apply?

 No, but you should have a basic idea of your meeting partners and include this information in your application.
 Contacting meeting partners before being awarded a fellowship is neither required nor suggested.

-How long after I submit an application will I know if I have received the fellowship?
+How long after I apply will I know if I have received the fellowship?